 To receive Ilya's analysis directly via email, please SIGN UP HERE

-- Overall technical positioning continues to point to a bearish trend bias
+- Overall positioning continues to argue in favor of a downside bias

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.